 The exclusion does not apply in respect of images contained within extracts from classified films which must reasonably be assumed to have been extracted solely or principally for the purposes of sexual arousal.

 The three general defences set out in section 65 are the same as for the possession of indecent images of children under section 160(2) of the Criminal Justice Act 1988 (CJA).
-Section 160 of the CJA did not define what a 'legitimate reason' was and it has not been defined in section 65 of the Act.
-The defences cover those who have a legitimate work reason for being in possession of the image.
+Section 160 of the CJA does not define what a 'legitimate reason' is and it is also not defined in section 65 of the Act.
+The defences include those who have a legitimate work reason for being in possession of the image.
 The burden of proof is on the defendant to show that:

-Prosecutors should refer to the guidance on section 160(2) of the CJA in the Legal Guidance on Indecent Images of Children.
+Prosecutors should refer to the guidance on section 160(2) CJA 1988 in the legal guidance on Indecent and Prohibited Images of Children.

+The offence of possession of extreme pornographic images requires the consent of the DPP for the institution of proceedings.
 A Crown Prosecutor can give consent on behalf of the Director of Public Prosecutions by virtue of section 1(7) of the Prosecution of Offences Act 1985.
-A Crown Prosecutor must specifically consider the case and decide whether or not proceedings should be instituted or continued.
+A Crown Prosecutor ought specifically to consider the case and decide whether or not proceedings should be instituted or continued.
 Legal Guidance on Consents to Prosecute is available.

 The existing powers of forfeiture under section 143 of the Powers of Criminal Courts (Sentencing) Act 2000 will apply to extreme pornographic images and the devices used to locate and store them.